TMS providers need to change gear to prepare for IBOR Reform

 Regarding to the upcoming replacements, other providers informed us that they are currently still in the middle of the evaluation phase.
 They are exploring the requirements given by the market and the expectations of their clients.
 At this stage, it is too early for them to provide concrete feedback about this topic, but we will be following their evaluations.

 As it will affect many of our clients, we will closely follow the approaches of TMS providers.
-In September, we will publish a new article on this subject and further inform treasurers on how to properly prepare for the transition, when new information presents itself.
+We will publish a new article on this subject and further inform treasurers on how to properly prepare for the transition, when new information presents itself.

 The Sterling Overnight Index Average (SONIA) will be the new near risk-free interest rate benchmark in the UK.
 It is calculated by the weighted average rate of unsecured overnight sterling transactions with minimum deal size of £25 million.